What is Harrow's Digital Infrastructure?

 Openreach has already rolled out their “Fibre First” (FTTP) programme in Kenton and Hatch End.
 In December 2023, they announced a plan to install Full Fibre (FTTP) in much of the rest of Harrow by April 2025.
 More information can be found on the Openreach website.

-Most broadband providers, including BT, TalkTalk, and PlusNet, use Openreach’s infrastructure to provide a service to individual homes.
+Most broadband providers use Openreach's network to connect to homes.

-There are other providers that have their own infrastructure, including Community Fibre and Hyperoptic.
+Other providers have their own infrastructure.
+Such as Community Fibre and Hyperoptic.
 It is worth checking their websites to see if their service is available in your area.

 If Openreach will not upgrade your area, you have some options: